 - Continuous oxygen saturation

 - Breath by breath oxygen uptake and CO2 production

-The CPET team at MTW have extensive experience in this field.
-We have provided this service to the people of Kent, and beyond, since 2007.
-The test is conducted and interpreted by consultants who work in critical care and anaesthesia at MTW.
+The CPET team have extensive experience in this field and have provided this service to the region since 2007.
+The test is conducted and interpreted by consultants who work in critical care and anaesthesia at the Trust.

 CPET Clinics are held every Thursday in the Chronic Pain Department on the first floor of Maidstone Hospital